top of page

 Tim Ellis

-Building Universes from Code: The Intelligence of Intuition
+Building Universes from Code: The Architecture of Memory

 Tim Ellis

-Building Universes from Code: The Logic of Worlds
+Building Universes from Code: The Burden of Total Recall

 Tim Ellis